accelero-cloud/appkernel/docs/introduction.rst

 Base Model
 ..........

 AppKernel is built around the concepts of Domain Driven Design.
-You can start the project by laying out the model (the Enitity).
+You can start the project by laying out the model (the Entity).

 .. note::
     All the example code below was tested in Python's interactive console so that you can follow this documentation by trying out the code snippets.